Skip to main content

 Donate

-Carry The Fire is about radical innovation and hope.
-Hosted by legendary Canadian broadcaster Lisa LaFlamme, each episode features inspiring personal stories that explore what can happen when world-leading doctors, researchers, nurses and their patients come together to ignite breakthroughs in cancer treatment.
+Welcome back to another season of Carry The Fire, hosted by legendary Canadian broadcaster Lisa LaFlamme.
+We have ten new and inspiring personal stories for you about what happens when world-leading doctors, researchers and their patients come together to ignite breakthroughs in cancer research, treatment, and care.

 Our Host: Lisa LaFlamme

-Veteran journalist Lisa LaFlamme has tackled some of the biggest issues of our time from war zones and natural disasters to the changing political climate around the world.
+Veteran journalist Lisa LaFlamme has tackled some of the biggest issues of our time from warfare and natural disasters to the changing political climate around the world.
 An Officer of the Order of Canada and Order of Ontario, she is the recipient of 14 Canadian Screen Awards, including the Gordon Sinclair Award for Excellence in Broadcast Journalism and RTDNA Lifetime Achievement Award.
-She has received 7 Honorary Doctorates and is a longtime ambassador for Journalists For Human Rights.
+She has received 7 Honorary Doctorates and is a longtime ambassador for Journalists for Human Rights.

 SUPPORT THE PRINCESS MARGARET CANCER FOUNDATION